-Bitget Ranks Among Top 3 Crypto Exchanges for Futures Trading in November Report
+Bitget Ranks Among Top 3 Crypto Exchanges For Futures Trading In November Report

-(MENAFN- Editorial) Victoria, Seychelles – Bitget, the leading cryptocurrency exchange and Web3 company, has shared its monthly transparency report highlighting the ecosystem’s strong performance in November 2024.
-The cryptomarket saw a sharp increase, with Bitcoin surging past $106,000.
+(MENAFN- B2Press) Victoria, Seychelles – Bitget, the leading Cryptocurrency exchange and Web3 company, has shared its monthly transparency report highlighting the ecosystem's strong performance in November 2024.
+The cryptomarket saw a sharp increase, with bitcoin surging past $106,000.
 At Bitget, this ATH trend was replicated, with Bitget Token (BGB) rising from approximately $1.44 to $1.70, marking an increase of around 18%.
 This upward trend was driven by Bitget's global expansion and significant growth in trading volumes, user engagement, and platform security, especially achieving the third position worldwide in global futures trading.

 Bitget retained over 45 million users with a daily trading volume of $10 billion, while USDT-M futures trading volume surged internally from $7 billion to $16 billion, and daily spot trading volume doubled, reaching $400 million externally.
 Its Protection Fund, growing impressively from $400 million+ to over $600 million, supports strong security and user trust on the platform.